winglang/wing/docs/04-reference/wingsdk-api.md

 ### CounterInflightMethods <a name="CounterInflightMethods" id="@winglang/wingsdk.cloud.CounterInflightMethods"></a>

-List of inflight operations available for `Counter`, Using this API may introduce race conditions since the value can change between the time it is read and the time it is used in your code.
+List of inflight operations available for `Counter`.

 #### Members <a name="Members" id="Members"></a>